ECGen/coNet/README.md

 Example
 =======

-The basic usage of the *connetto* package is to generate network models.
+The basic usage of the *conetto* package is to generate network models.
 To do this, we need a matrix of co-occurrence values, which will be passed into the `coNet` function: